 - Improving metadata and discoverability of the Canadiana collections

 - Engaging with the stakeholder community to identify opportunities and potential partnerships

 We Have Work to Do

-As we expand access to the content available in the Canadiana collections, we also acknowledge that we have work to do both in terms of assessing the content for appropriate rights assignments, and in decolonizing descriptions, search terms, keywords, and other classifications to ensure that they are culturally sensitive.
+As we expand access to the Canadiana collections, we also acknowledge that we have work to do, both in terms of assessing the content for appropriate rights assignments, and in decolonizing descriptions, search terms, keywords, and other classifications to ensure that they are culturally sensitive.
 Under the guidance of the Preservation and Access Committee, we are: